Cleveland-Richardson Park Project

 Why This Matters

-As Renton grows to nearly 110,000 residents, access to green space becomes even more essential.
-This new park will help close gaps in park access—especially in the Talbot neighborhood—while offering places to play, connect, and support community health and well-being.
+As Renton grows to nearly 110,000 residents, access to green space becomes increasingly important.
+This new park will help address gaps in park access, particularly in the Talbot neighborhood, while providing places to play, connect, and support community health and well-being.

 Stay Involved